kurtbrii/books-datawarehouse/README.md

 ## Success Criteria

 - ✅ Functional ETL pipeline for both APIs
+- ✅ Comprehensive error handling with automatic retry logic (up to 3 attempts)
+- ✅ Transactional integrity: commit only on success, rollback on failure
-- ✅ < 5% failed jobs with proper error handling
+- ✅ < 5% permanently failed jobs after all retry attempts
-- ✅ All foreign keys valid, no orphaned records
+- ✅ All foreign keys valid, no orphaned or partial records
+- ✅ Detailed error tracking and monitoring for failed jobs
 - ✅ All 15 analytical queries complete in < 5 seconds
 - ✅ Architecture scalable to 10,000+ books